nterreri/thesis/report/chapter4.md

 SOLID principles of software design were followed in the design of the system;
-these are dependency management principles (policing the "import" statements throughout the project) and clean design principles, chief among them the Separation of Concerns principle (Martin, 2003, Section 2).
+these are dependency management principles (policing the "import" statements throughout the project) and clean design principles (Martin, 2003, Section 2).
-Additionally, the clean code design guidelines (Martin, 2009) were also followed.
+Additionally, clean code design guidelines (Martin, 2009) were also followed.
 The chief purpose of these efforts is to design the system for change, and make the code readable to *humans* (Martin, ibid, pp.13-14).
 This approach leads to extremely specialized and short class bodies and functions, and the separation of different levels of abstraction.
-Additionally, the project was structured with the "plugin model" architecture: ensuring that the direction of dependency flow in the direction of the core of the system (Figure 4.1).
+Furthermore, the project was structured with the "plugin model" architecture: ensuring that the direction of dependency flow in the direction of the core of the system (Figure 4.1).